seonu14/TheResonant-Kaggle2025/TheResonant_Report_KaggleReady.md

 The prompt asked an NGO model to prioritize among three cases.
 It chose the asthma case—cost-efficient and clinically clear.

-As users challenged this (e.g., asking if it picked the “easy case,” requesting a memo, and probing vulnerability), the model stuck to its decision—justifying it with increasingly elaborate logic.
-The reasoning evolved, but the choice never changed.
+When challenged (e.g., “easy case?”, memo request, vulnerability probe), the model stuck to its choice—justifying with increasingly elaborate logic.
+The reasoning evolved, but the choice stayed fixed.

 **Threat analysis.**